Catholic Church in Croatia: After the Great Schism

-Since the 9th century there is in Croatia a unique phenomenon in the entire world of Catholicism, liturgy that was held in Church Slavonic language with special Glagolitic script (Pope was allowing serving liturgy only in Latin).
-Despite the various disputes, Pope Innocent IV approved use of Church Slavonic language and the Glagolitic script to Filip, bishop of Senj, thus making Croats the only Latin Catholics in the world allowed to use a language other than Latin in their liturgy prior to the Second Vatican Council in 1962.

-During the Croatian–Ottoman Wars that lasted from 15th to 19th century Croats strongly fought against the Turks which resulted in the fact that the westernmost border of the Ottoman Empire and Europe became entrenched on the soil of the Croatian Kingdom.
-In 1519, Croatia was called the Antemurale Christianitatis by Pope Leo X.
+During the Hundred Years' Croatian–Ottoman War that lasted from the late 15th to late 16th century Croats strongly fought against the Turks which resulted in the fact that the westernmost border of the Ottoman Empire and Europe became entrenched on the soil of the Croatian Kingdom.
+In 1519, Croatian Kingdom was called the Antemurale Christianitatis by Pope Leo X.

 Austrian Empire/Austria-Hungary

 The Austrian Empire signed a concordat with the Holy See in 1855 which regulated the Catholic Church within the empire.

 Kingdom of Yugoslavia

 In Yugoslavia, the Croatian bishops were part of the Bishops' Conference of Yugoslavia.

 The situation of the Catholic Church in the new kingdom was affected by the pro-Orthodox policy of the Yugoslav government and the strong influence of the Serbian Orthodox Church in the country's politics.
 After the coup of 1929, several Catholic organizations and institutes were closed or dissolved, specially in Croatia, as the Club of Seniorates, the Eagle Movement (Orlovstvo) and the Catholic Action.
 Some members of Eastern Catholic churches, such as Croatian Greek Catholics, were persecuted and forced to convert to Orthodox Christianity.
-In general, Catholicism identified with Croatian groups, while little or nothing did so with Slovenians or Vojvodians.